We Shipped 4 Games with AI in 30 Days — Here's How

 Rampart (working title: Idle Attack) is a wave defense game built in Unity.
 Players deploy troops — militiamen, goblins, trolls, golems — to defend against increasingly difficult enemy waves.

-This was the AI stress test: could AI agents work effectively in Unity/C#?
+This was the AI-assisted production stress test: could the workflow move effectively in Unity/C#?

 What worked:

-- Chip handled the entire build pipeline (IL2CPP compilation, Android keystore signing, AAB generation)
+- The engineering lane handled the entire build pipeline (IL2CPP compilation, Android keystore signing, AAB generation)

 - AI-generated prefab configurations for 40+ unique troop types